amithkm9/py/README.md

 # py
-Repository to store basic concepts of machine learning Explanation of few concepts of machine learning
+A repository to store basic concepts of machine learning \n Explanation of a few concepts of machine learning